 We commit to:

-ensuring a safe, secure and fair online environment where fundamental rights are protected, and responsibilities of platforms, especially large players and gatekeepers, are well defined.
+ensuring a safe, secure and fair online environment where fundamental rights are protected, and responsibilities of platforms, especially large players and gatekeepers, are well defined and executed

 Chapter IV: Participation in the digital public space

 Everyone should have access to a trustworthy, diverse and multilingual online environment.
 Access to diverse content contributes to a pluralistic public debate and should allow everyone to participate in democracy.